ljlagat/React-my-portfolio/README.md

 Firestore Database: Data (projects, skills, bio) is stored and retrieved in real-time from Firestore.
 Authentication: Admin must log in using pre-created credentials (no sign-up functionality).
 Responsive: The portfolio is designed to be mobile-friendly and can be accessed across various devices.

+Technologies Used
+React: JavaScript library for building the user interface.
+Firebase: Backend services for authentication and database (Firestore).
+react-firebase-hooks: Firebase hooks to simplify Firebase integration with React.
+Firestore: NoSQL cloud database to store the portfolio data.
+CSS: For basic styling and layout.

+Author : Lucy Lagat
+Project accessible from:
+Can be cloned from : https://github.com/ljlagat/React-my-portfolio.git